dsalathe/blog/src/data/posts/016-obsidian-tuto-02.md

 > **Step 2: Move the Image**
 > 1. **Find `watson-profile.png`** in your main vault folder
 > 2. **Drag it into** the `4 Arsenal/images` folder
-> 3. **Notice**: The link in your note still works!
-Obsidian automatically updates all references.

 "But Holmes!
 Won't that break all my references?"